rianmandala/beacon/README.md

 # beacon
 ## Team Member

--James Ng
+- James Ng
--Rian Mandala Putra
+- Rian Mandala Putra
--Siti Rohmah
+- Siti Rohmah
--Steven Pheliayanto
+- Steven Pheliayanto

 ## Main Purpose

->Beacon’s main objective is to provide
+> Beacon’s main objective is to provide
->a simpler way for citizens to check
+> a simpler way for citizens to check
->if they are eligible for
+> if they are eligible for
->specific social assistance provided by the government.
+> specific social assistance provided by the government.

 ## Our Main Features

--Cek Kelayakan / Check Eligibility
+- Cek Kelayakan / Check Eligibility
--Cek Bansos / Check Social Assistance
+- Cek Bansos / Check Social Assistance

 ## Check Eligibility (Cek Kelayakan)

 The criteria are determined based on research journals that have been done previously:

--number_of_dependents
+- number_of_dependents
--monthly income
+- monthly income
--home_ownership_status
+- home_ownership_status
--floor_material
+- floor_material
--wall_material
+- wall_material
--building_area
+- building_area

 ## Check Social Assistance (Cek Bansos)